More than Emotional Support

 This therapeutic treatment is performed by volunteers who bring their trained pets to settings where people are having a difficult time.
 These settings include hospitals, schools, nursing homes and the like.
 It’s the simple joy of petting a gentle, happy dog that provides stress relief to others in otherwise unhappy environments.
 The experience helps the body release hormones and neurotransmitters that actually help with physical and mental health improvements.

 Los Angeles International Airport (LAX), one of the most stressful airports in the US, began introducing therapy dogs to passengers who had just cleared the TSA checkpoint.
-Passengers waiting in long lines and undergoing the process of taking off shoes, getting their items in and out of a bin and walking through a screening machine are often stressed and tired.
+Waiting in long lines and undergoing the process of security is often stressful and tiring.
 When a volunteer greeter brings their happy therapy dog up to someone, that person is often full of smiles and relief.
 The program only accepts certified therapy animals for passengers’ safety at LAX and it’s called Pets Unstressing Passengers (PUPS).
 4

 This type of therapy is performed by professionals, such as social workers, counselors and various other types of therapists.
 A wide range of animals can be used, with dogs and horses being the most prevalent.
 As of August 2017, 69 percent of family practice doctors have worked with support animals in medical settings.5